Patient Frequently Asked Questions

 ArrowForward

-When funding is available for a disease program, TAF will send you an invitation through your preferred communication method (voice call, text, or email) based on your position on the waitlist.
-When you receive the invitation, you must accept the invitation within 48 hours or your invitation will expire.
-If you chose to receive a voice call, you will be able to accept your invitation by responding to the appropriate prompt.
-If you receive a text or email, you will be able to click a link that will take you to the Waitlist Hub, where you can accept your invitation.
-Once you accept the invitation, you will be enrolled in the selected program.
+You must accept the invitation within 48 hours or your invitation to enroll in a TAF disease program will expire.
+If you receive a voice call, you will be able to accept your invitation by responding to an automated prompt.
+If you receive a text or email, you will receive a link that will take you to the Waitlist Hub, where you can accept your invitation.
+Once you accept the invitation, you will be enrolled in the selected disease program.

 ArrowForward